 I remember being very against taking any kind of medication, fearing that it would change me, that my depression could worsen, and that I would be dependent upon it forever.
 A friend whose family member had been on an antidepressant explained how medication could help me and promised to support me every step of the way.
 With the support of my friend and my mom, I began my journey of treatment with medication and counselling.
 Initially I struggled to find a medication that was right for me, but eventually I found one that worked, and within weeks I began to feel better.

 Once I became more emotionally stable, I no longer wanted to hide my situation and I began to share with friends that I was seeking treatment.
 I was happily surprised by the support I received, and it became apparent that I was also helping others to know that it’s okay if you are struggling because you are not alone.

 Once I completed my undergraduate degree at Dalhousie University and was in a more stable environment, I began to wean off my medication with the support of a physician and my family.
 It took approximately half a year, with three months of challenging side effects.
-However, I was determined that I could manage, and I’ve been off medication since 2010.
+However, I was determined that I could manage.

 Following graduation, I reflected on how fortunate I was to be helped through very dark times.
 I decided I wanted to be in the helping profession to provide others with the types of support I received.
 In following this passion I completed my Master of Social Work at Yeshiva University in New York in 2013 and I am now working in the mental health field as a therapist.
 While I do not bring my personal history into the counselling workplace, I know my experiences make me a more compassionate and patient individual.